-As an instructor for the FBI, Steve trained agents for the U.S. Secret Service, the Naval Criminal Investigative Service, the Department of Energy, the U.S. Air Force, the Defense Criminal Investigative Service, the U.S. Army and many international agencies.
+As an instructor at the Federal Bureau of Investigation Academy, Steve trained hundreds of veteran FBI cybercrime agents in the investigation of computer network intrusion and other computer crimes.
+In this role, Steve also trained agents for the U.S. Secret Service, the Naval Criminal Investigative Service, the Department of Energy, the U.S. Air Force, the Defense Criminal Investigative Service, the U.S. Army and many international agencies.

 ADDITIONAL CONTRIBUTIONS BY STEVE ANSON: